MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-metrics.md

 ### JSON format for metrics export DCR

-Use the format in the following JSON object to create a DCR for metrics export.
-Remove the unwanted destinations when copying the following generic example.
+Use the format in the following generic JSON object to create a DCR for metrics export.
+Remove the unwanted destinations when copying the example.

 ```JSON
 {